Tuesday, March 9, 2010

 Just got some stuff signed.

-A bunch of us went to the show that night, where he unveiled material that would form the basis of his 2nd album and first full length HBO special.
+A bunch of us went to the show that night, where he unveiled material that would form the basis of his 2nd album and first full-length HBO special.
 I can’t ever recall laughing as hard as I did that night.
 I was kicking the back of the seat in front of me, with tears running down my face.
 I think I even fell out of my chair once.

 When Sam died in 1992, I didn’t think of Sam-the-screaming-lunatic-on-stage-that-I-used-as-therapy-when-I-was-feeling-used-and-abused, it was the quiet, gracious guy I hung out with amid the CD racks.
-For all the press Sam got about his tortures or addictions, I felt honored to have been there to see for his human side for myself.
+For all the press Sam got about his tortures or addictions, I felt honored to have been there to see his human side for myself.
 For all his excesses, you could see that his heart was as big as he was.

 Listening parties were another great way to meet and greet.
-Usually these involved new bands or artists, promoting their first albums.
+Usually, these involved new bands or artists, promoting their first albums.
 Other times it would be for someone who had been out of sight for a while and need a little extra push.
 The band would play at a club or bar, to a crowd of retailers and record industry people, and there would be free food and drinks for all.

 I also went to listening parties for metals bands called D.A.D., (Disney After Dark) and Crazyhead.
 But one of my favorites was seeing Shawn Colvin at a club called Shooters.
-She was playing in a little corner of the restaurant section of the place and I remember that her mic or amp or something wouldn’t work.
+She was playing in a little corner of the restaurant section and I remember that her mic or amp or something wouldn’t work.
 She was just a little bit of a thing, but I could see the street singer in her come out when she said “the heck with it”, and hopped down onto the floor with us to play and sing unplugged.
 During her set, she mentioned that she was from Carbondale Illinois, (where my aunt and uncle lived) so as a frequent visitor there during my childhood, I had something to talk to her about.

 She won two Grammys in 1998 and has always been a critical, if not popular favorite, but to me, she’s the tiny woman amidst all us retailers, nakedly playing her big acoustic guitar.